katiefraser/PAIRS/Data Sheet.md

 ## Motivation

 Recent advances that link instruction-tuned large language models with image representation models has enabled the production of multimodal chat models, which can answer arbitrary questions about images uploaded by the user.
-Given the previous research exposing biases in both LLMs and vision models, we were motivated to assess potential biases in multimodal large language--vision models (LLVMs)/
+Given the previous research exposing biases in both LLMs and vision models, we were motivated to assess potential biases in multimodal large language--vision models (LLVMs).

 ### For what purpose was the dataset created?